o/symfony-build-deploy/README.md

 If you use op-code cache with `php-fpm`, restart `php5-fpm` for invalidating cache every release.
 If you're using Apache with `mod_php`, you should restart it.

-** Don't forget to disable op-code cache on CLI interface using opcache.enable_cli (in php.ini) configuration option to prevent inconsistent results. **
+*Don't forget to disable op-code cache on CLI interface using opcache.enable_cli (in php.ini) configuration option to prevent inconsistent results.
+You can check quickly with `$ php -i | grep opcache.enable`*

 #### Notes on deploying to multiple servers: